hlbao/classification_in_CSS/Preprocessing/README.md

-This is for binary classification with deep learning approaches.
+This is for binary classification with deep learning approaches based on open-source data set.